vasilynes/neural-fashion-search/README.md

 The API of the adapted model is exposed via the search interface frontend, the user can search items by text, images or combined.
 This creates a domain-adapted, multimodal search architecture.

+### TL;DR
+* Domain adaptation works: fine-tuning FashionCLIP on the H&M dataset improved strict recall (R@1) by 45%.
+* Modality gap: pure dense search suffers from weak signal on short user queries (hubness).
+It requires a sparse retriever (SPLADE) to handle exact keyword matching and typos.
+* Optimality: An asymmetric hybrid search (`alpha=.25` dense weight) maximizes performance for real-world e-commerce according to the tests.

 ### Architecture
 1. ML Models:
    * Dense: the FashionCLIP model (ViT-B/32), adapted through rank-8 LoRA in 4 vision layers and 6 text layers and contrastive loss for semantic text-image bridging